7 Takeaways from the Contentious Illinois Primary Races

 Muslim Civic Coalition-Activate’s strategy for the critical 2026 election cycle has been rooted in community organizing.

-• Our endorsements for the primary were aligned with our strongest pro-justice and pro-Palestine community leaders, as well progressive champions in Congress.
+Our endorsements for the primary were aligned with our strongest pro-justice and pro-Palestine community leaders, as well as progressive champions in Congress.

-• Through targeted door-knocking and phone banking, we reached nearly 5,000 voters, many of whom were low-propensity voters who participate infrequently in elections.
+Through targeted door-knocking and phone banking, we organized to show up to the ballot nearly 5,000 voters, many of whom were low-propensity voters who participate infrequently in elections.

 7 key takeaways: